 If you dream of exploring gorgeous sandy beaches in France but are not too enthusiastic about dealing with crowds, the picturesque port town of Cote D’Argent is for you.

 Also known as the French Riviera, this 143-mile stretch of pristine beach facing the Mediterranean Sea is backdropped by sand dunes.
-These are lined by shrubs that mark the beginning of thousands of acres of stunning landscape.
+These are lined by shrubs that mark the beginning of thousands of acres of stunning countryside.
 History buffs will be interested to know that Napoleon III planted this forest for his navy!

 If biking is your thing, you’ll be more than happy riding La Velodyssée, a fabulous 750-mile cycle route along the French Atlantic coast.